jrontynen/Mandelbrot_fractal/README.md

 Visualization of the Mandelbrot set.
 Create a data file by running mandelbrot.cpp and visualize the data using plot.py.
-Remember to increase the number of iterations while zooming in in order to see more details.
+Remember to increase the maximum number of iterations while zooming in in order to see more detail.